 - Dissimile: "They hung in the air exactly the way that bricks don't."

-Ford Prefect: No. I just found this sales brochure on the floor.
-It says, "The Universe can be yours for a mere five quilliard Altairian dollars."
+- Eleventy Zillion: The TV series extends a line of dialogue from the book and puts in a new number:Ford Prefect: I think this ship is brand-new, Arthur.Arthur Dent: Why, have you got some exotic device for measuring the age of metal?Ford Prefect: No. I just found this sales brochure on the floor.
+It says, "The Universe can be yours for a mere five quilliard Altairian dollars."Arthur Dent: Cheap?

 - When Arthur mentions the workman who charged him a five to wipe his windows, the workman behind Prosser suddenly looks away as Prosser glances at him.

-- Fun with Subtitles: THIS NEVER HAPPENS
+- Fun with Subtitles: THIS NEVER HAPPENS.

 - Green-Skinned Space Babe: With her Green Skinned Space Dude paramour, in the Pan-Galactic Gargle Blaster entry from the Guide sequence.